Chinese salami slicing strategy: Allegations of technology theft

-China is accused by critics of the theft of "cutting-edge technology from global leaders in diverse fields".
-China is said to have begun a widespread effort to acquire U.S. military technology and classified information and the trade secrets of U.S. companies.
-China is accused of stealing trade secrets and technology, often from companies in the United States, to help support its long-term military and commercial development.
-China has been accused of using a number of methods to obtain U.S. technology, using lawful methods, as well as covert methods, such as espionage, leveraging a network of scientific, academic and business contacts.
+China is accused by critics of the theft of "cutting-edge technology from global leaders in diverse fields", including U.S. military technology, classified information, and trade secrets of American companies.
+It uses lawful as well as covert methods, leveraging a network of existing scientific, academic and business contacts such as the Thousand Talents Plan.

 The German Federal Ministry of the Interior estimates that Chinese economic espionage could be costing Germany between 20 and 50 billion euros annually.
 Spies are reportedly targeting mid- and small-scale companies that do not have as strong security regimens as larger corporations.